Inception: Ending

 The film cuts to the closing credits from a shot of the top apparently starting to show an ever so faint wobble, inviting speculation about whether the final sequence was reality or another dream.
 Nolan confirmed that the ambiguity was deliberate, saying, "I've been asked the question more times than I've ever been asked any other question about any other film I've made...
 What's funny to me is that people really do expect me to answer it."
 The film's script concludes with "Behind him, on the table, the spinning top is STILL SPINNING.
 And we—FADE OUT".
 Nolan said, "I put that cut there at the end, imposing an ambiguity from outside the film.
 That always felt the right ending to me—it always felt like the appropriate 'kick' to me...
 The real point of the scene—and this is what I tell people—is that Cobb isn't looking at the top.
 He's looking at his kids.
 He's left it behind.
 That's the emotional significance of the thing."

-Also, Michael Caine explained his interpretation of the ending, saying, "If I'm there it's real, because I'm never in the dream.
-I'm the guy who invented the dream."
+Caine interpreted the ending as meaning that Cobb is in the real world, quoting Nolan as telling him "'Well, when you're in the scene, it's reality.'
+So get that — if I'm in it, it's reality.
+If I'm not in it, it's a dream".
+While reiterating that he was uncomfortable with definitively explaining the scene, Nolan in 2023 credited Emma Thomas as providing "the correct answer, which is Leo's character ... doesn't care at that point".
 Mark Fisher argued that "a century of cultural theory" cautions against accepting the author's interpretation as anything more than a supplementary text, and this all the more so given the theme of the instability of any one master position in Nolan's films.
 Therein the manipulator is often the one who ends up manipulated, and Cobb's "not caring" about whether or not his world is real may be the price of his happiness and release.